-Join Joseph Lowery for an in-depth discussion in this video Interfacing with Facebook, part of Up and Running with Cloud Service APIs.
+Join Joseph Lowery for an in-depth discussion in this video Interfacing with Facebook, part of Learning Cloud Service APIs.

 It's only fitting that Facebook have one of, if not the most robust service APIs available, of all the social media platforms.
 As the grand daddy of them all, its very existence depends on connections and extending their network.
 In this lesson, I'll show you how to get set up as a Facebook developer and start exploring all the many options they make available.
 Let's begin with registration.
 The Facebook developer registration, a necessary step to make full use of the range of their API services, is basically an extension of the Facebook membership.